Ethics and Integrity

 Promoting responsible research practices

-The University’s ethical standards govern all aspects of research, protect the rights and welfare of research subjects, be they human or animals, and provide benchmarks for solutions to the myriad complexities faced in research in the lab as well as community.
+The University’s ethical standards govern all aspects of research, protect the rights and welfare of research participants or subjects, be they human or animals, and provide benchmarks for solutions to the myriad complexities faced in research in the lab as well as community.